AnnoTouwen/PicoScope5000/README.md

 ### prb.scan_V()

-Asks (1) for a string with the metadatafilename and returns (2) a dictionary with 'Window average difference' and the scanlabel both lists with the voltage differences and scanvalues respectively, a string with the scanlabel.
+Asks (1) for a string with the metadatafilename and returns (1) a dictionary with Scanvalue and the calculators, both lists with scanvalues and the voltage differences respectively, a string with the scanlabel.

 ## Contact